Hellion (character): X-23 series

 In the X-23 series, Hellion and X-23 address their previous closeness more openly since the events of New X-Men, while he defends her from the scorn of her former New X-Men teammates, who are wary of her due to her involvement with X-Force.
 After a fire breaks out at a half-way house X-23 was sent to, Hellion goes to visit her in the infirmary on Utopia.
 When he enters her room, he walks in on what appears to be X-23 stabbing Wolverine.
 In reality however, Logan's soul has been sent to hell and his body is possessed by a demon.
 The demon started the fire in the half-way house, murdered its occupants, and has been invading X-23's dreams.
 While X-23 tries to explain, the demon-possessed Wolverine stabs Hellion in the back.
 To save his life, X-23 bargains with the demon.

 M-Pox

 Hellion left Utopia following Wolverine to Westchester to the Jean Grey Academy, which was now headed by Wolverine.

-8 months after the events of the "Secret Wars" storyline, Hellion is shown to be dying of the M-Pox disease after accidentally coming in contact with Terrigen Mist.
+Eight months after the events of the "Secret Wars" storyline, Hellion is shown to be dying of the M-Pox disease after accidentally coming in contact with Terrigen Mist.
 He attacks Attilan in retaliation, but is defeated by Synapse.
-Hellion is then taken into custody by the Inhumans, with Medusa promising that he will be given medical attention.
-Hellion was treated and cured of his M-Pox symptoms at the New Attilan General Hospital.
-As an act of gratitude, he decided to pay the hospital back with volunteer work.
+Hellion is taken into custody by the Inhumans, with Medusa promising that he will be given medical attention.
+Hellion is treated and cured of his M-Pox symptoms at the New Attilan General Hospital.
+As an act of gratitude, he decides to pay the hospital back with volunteer work.